burmancomp/show-selection-when-braille-tethered-to-review/readme.md

 ## Good to know before using this addon

-There are likely very few testers which means that more or less use cases are not tested.
+There are likely very few users which means that more or less use cases are not tested.
 This means greater probability of issues.

 ## General